 Certificate in Sonography

 Most certificate programs are designed for current allied health professionals, but some also admit students who do not have extensive healthcare experience.
 In either case, prerequisite coursework is required in anatomy and physiology, healthcare terminology, physics, college writing and math.
-Curriculum coursework includes instruction in the various areas and techniques of sonography, but may not include training in all specialty areas.
+Coursework includes instruction in the various areas and techniques of sonography, but may not include training in all specialty areas.
 Multiple clinical practicums are required.
 Certificate programs typically take 1-1.5 years to complete.
-Certificate students take courses such as:

 Associate's Degree in Sonography